 Importing Cache and Region Snapshots

-To import a Geode cache or region data snapshot that you previously exported into another distributed system or region, use the
+To import a Geode cache or region data snapshot that you previously exported into another cluster or region, use the

 region.getSnapshotService.load API, or the

 gfsh command-line interface (

 - Make sure the cache is configured correctly.
 Configure all registered PdxSerializers, DataSerializers, and Instantiators; create regions; and ensure the classpath contains any required classes.

 - When you import a snapshot containing PDX types, you must wait until the exported type definitions are imported into the cache before inserting data that causes type conflicts.
 It is recommended that you wait for the import to complete before inserting data.